AOMediaCodec/libavif/doc/avifenc.1.md

 :   Set all defaults to encode losslessly, and emit warnings when settings/input don't allow for it.

 **-d**, **\--depth** _D_[,_EXTENSION_]
 :   D is the output bit depth per channel.
 D must be 8, 10 or 12.
-(JPEG/PNG only; y4m or stdin: bit depth is retained).
+(JPEG/PNG only; y4m or stdin: bit depth is retained and must match if specified; EXTENSION is unsupported).
     If specified, EXTENSION adds a hidden encoded image of EXTENSION bit depth in the same file as the primary image to reach 16-bit depth at decoding.
     See avifSampleTransformRecipe for the supported combinations (8,8 and 12,4 and 12,8).